The Bull at Pinehurst Farms

 The Bull at Pinehurst Farms, often called simply just The Bull, is a Jack Nicklaus-designed golf course located in Sheboygan Falls, Wisconsin.
 It is the only golf course in the state of Wisconsin designed by Jack Nicklaus.
 The golf course has 18 holes and was built on the former Pinehurst dairy farm.

-As of 2021, The Bull is consistently ranked in the top 100 best public golf courses in the United States and the top five in Wisconsin by Golf Digest, peaking at 70th nationally in 2015-16.
+As of 2024, The Bull was consistently ranked in the top 100 best public golf courses in the United States and the top five in Wisconsin by Golf Digest, peaking at 70th nationally in 2015-16.